devnull-cz/c-prog-lang/modules/home-assignments/dirtree.md

 #solution dirtree.c

-Bonus tasks:
+### Bonus tasks

 - Print also non-leaf nodes via depth first traversal, with each node indented based on its tree depth.
 E.g:

 ```
 $ ./a.out